paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 - Eliminate cases where attackers can get free attempts at attacking the network
 - Eliminate or minimize the risks of honest nodes being pushed out of consensus by getting unjustly slashed

 The above three goals are generally at odds so a careful balance has to be struck between them.
 We will achieve them by sacrificing some **liveness** in favor of **soundness** when the network is under stress.
-Maintaining  some liveness but absolute soundness ia paramount.
+Maintaining some liveness but absolute soundness is paramount.

 > **Note:** \
 > Liveness = Valid candidates can go through (at a decent pace) \